Bitcoin pyramid schemes wreak havoc on Brazil’s ‘New Egypt’

-Despite the long list of charges he faces, dos Santos represents an unlikely hero to his fervent supporters.
+Despite the charges, dos Santos represents an unlikely hero to supporters.
 Many view him as a modest Black man whose unorthodox Bitcoin business made them wealthy by gaming a financial system they believe is rigged by wealthy white elites.

 The case also underscores the fast-growing appetite for cryptocurrencies in Brazil, where years of economic and political crises have made digital currencies an attractive shield against depreciation of the Brazilian real and double-digit inflation.

-Bitcoin fervor was particularly keen in Cabo Frio, the resort town of 230,000 where G.A.S. was based.
-As G.A.S. revenues rose, enriching early adopters, copycat firms sprang up, seeking to cash in on the craze.
-A wave of cryptocurrency-related violence soon followed.
+Bitcoin fervor was high in Cabo Frio, the resort town where G.A.S. was based.
+As G.A.S. revenues rose, enriching early adopters, copycat firms sprang up, seeking to cash in.
+A wave of cryptocurrency-related violence followed.

 With so many alleged pyramid schemes, Cabo Frio came to be known as the “New Egypt.”
 And as the town’s top dog, dos Santos was dubbed the “Bitcoin Pharaoh.”

-Police say dos Santos began trading in Bitcoin after leaving his job as a waiter in 2014.
-A one-time evangelical preacher in training, he enlisted clients from the Universal Church of the Kingdom of God, Brazil’s largest neo-Pentecostal group, who earned a referral fee for bringing in fresh recruits and kicking back money to G.A.S., police documents say.
+Police say dos Santos began trading in Bitcoin in 2014 after leaving his job as a waiter.
+He enlisted clients from the Universal Church of the Kingdom of God, where he had once trained as a preacher, promising referral fees to those who brought in fresh recruits, authorities say.

-In a statement, the Universal Church said it was cooperating with authorities and accused dos Santos of “harassing and recruiting” pastors and their flocks to join his company.
+In a statement, the Universal Church accused dos Santos of “harassing and recruiting” pastors and their flocks to join his company.

-By 2017, dos Santos was starting to make serious money — and attract authorities’ attention.
-That year his company’s transactions totaled nearly 10 million reais ($1.8 million), 15 times higher than the previous year as money siphoned in and out of his bank accounts from all over Brazil, according to a federal police report.
-The country’s financial intelligence unit also noticed the company — at the time registered as a restaurant — was regularly trading cryptocurrency on online exchange platforms.
+By 2017, dos Santos was making serious money — and attracting authorities’ attention.
+That year his company’s transactions totaled 10 million reais ($1.8 million), 15 times more than the previous year.
+The country’s financial intelligence unit also noticed the company — registered as a restaurant — was regularly trading cryptocurrency on online exchange platforms.

-The alleged scheme worked like this, according to prosecutors: Dos Santos would instruct clients to deposit their money – in cash to avoid further scrutiny – into bank accounts run by managing partners.
-The money would then be transferred to dos Santos or his Venezuelan wife, Mirelis Yoseline Diaz Zerpa, who would either pocket it, use it to buy bitcoins and other cryptocurrencies as well as traditional financial assets, or pay off other members of the scheme.
+Prosecutors say the alleged scheme worked like this: Clients deposited their money into bank accounts run by managing partners.
+The money was then transferred to dos Santos or his Venezuelan wife, Mirelis Yoseline Diaz Zerpa, who would either pocket it, buy bitcoins and other cryptocurrencies as well as traditional financial assets, or pay off other members of the scheme.

-Clients were promised a 10% monthly return on their investments over 12- to 48-month contract periods, but did not own the bitcoins they were told G.A.S. was purchasing with their money.
+Clients were promised a 10% monthly return on their investments over 12- to 48-month contracts, but did not own the bitcoins they were told G.A.S. bought with their money.
 And, they were assured, it was risk-free: They would get their entire initial investment back at the end of the contract.